cloudfoundry/community/governing-board/charter-with-toc.md

 -   b)	Composition:

-    -   i)	The TOC will be componsed of five (5) members.
+    -   i)	The TOC will be composed of five (5) members.

     -   ii) Each TOC member will be elected to a two-year term.